MrAprksn/common/cv/cv.md

 ### SUMMARY

-Experienced **DevOps engineer**, focused on cloud environments and micro-services with strong background in the Enterprise sector and Open Source projects, inspired by planning, deploying, running and monitoring infrastructure in the cloud, automating CI/CD processes, learning new technologies.
+Experienced **SRE**, focused on cloud environments and micro-services with strong background in the Enterprise sector and Open Source projects, inspired by planning, deploying, running and monitoring infrastructure in the cloud, automating CI/CD processes, learning new technologies.